 When it comes to divvying up cloud responsibilities, companies need to decide how they want to utilize their private vs. public cloud platforms.
 This can make the selection more complicated.

 Companies who set up their hybrid cloud strategy need to analyze their needs and pinpoint what is directly needed for a successful outcome.
 Both private and public clouds have their own specific benefits and minuses.
-But at the end of the day, the company must decide what is most beneficial for their bottom line.
+Ultimately, the company must decide what is most beneficial for their bottom line.

 Read more about hybrid cloud providers here.